Emuzex/virgo-ui/docs/guide/features/dx-focused.md

 :::card Atomic

-With Anu's atomic behavior, you can pass the existing props like `title`, `subtitle`, etc to certain components creating UI quickly without extra hassle.
+With Virgo's atomic behavior, you can pass the existing props like `title`, `subtitle`, etc to certain components creating UI quickly without extra hassle.

 The code below will create a drawer with title & subtitle.
 This is because `ADrawer` uses `ACard` component that in turns uses `ATypography` component.